PACE-challenge/pacechallenge.org/2019/htd/htd_format.md

   * Has to be the first line (except comments)
 * Remaining lines indicate a hyperedge
   * consisting of decimal integers separated by space
+  * Starting with an integer that identifies the number of the hyperedge
+  * followed by the hyperedge
-  * Line: "1 2 3\n" indicates a hyperedge on vertices 1, 2, and 3
+  * _Line: "1 1 2\n" indicates a hyperedge No 1 on vertices 1, and 2_
-  * Note: we implicitly assume that hyperedges are consecutively numbered starting from 1
 * Empty lines or lines consisting of spaces may occur and only will be ignored
 * Hypergraphs may contain isolated vertices, multiple hyperedges, and loops